Outback Steakhouse: Community

 Outback Steakhouse has a program to support the communities in which its restaurants are located.
 They have also joined GroupRaise, a platform where non-profits can book restaurant fundraisers in their locations.
 On a national level, Outback partners with Heineken USA and their Heineken with a Heart program to raise funds for various organizations in these communities.

 Political

 The company and its founders are major contributors, via the Outback Steakhouse PAC, to the Republican Party, contributing $303,015 and $334,197 for the 2000 and 2004 election cycles, respectively.
 The Outback Steakhouse PAC itself is one of the largest donors in the food and beverage sector, second only to the National Restaurant Association, which itself represents 300,000 restaurants.

+Food sourcing

+Cage-free eggs

+In 2022, Outback Steakhouse's parent company, Bloomin' Brands, announced their commitment to source 100% cage-free eggs across all of their locations by 2030.
+In 2024, they reported that they had reached this goal in their United States locations.